 Patient confidentiality and anonymity are of paramount importance.

-Under no circumstances should any information be uploaded either in the patient's presenting symptoms, case description or images themselves that could identify an individual patient.
+Under no circumstances should any information, whether in the patient's presenting symptoms, case description, or images themselves, be uploaded that could identify an individual patient.

 In short, nothing in your images or accompanying text should lead to the identification of an individual.
 The most easily overlooked is embedded data on your images, especially ultrasound.
-As such, ideally, your images should have no text on them whatsoever.
+Ideally, your images should have no text on them whatsoever.

 Radiopaedia does not mandate patient consent to be obtained for all case contributions, provided that

 If in doubt, we urge you to err on the side of caution and obtain informed consent.
-You can download a Radiopaedia consent form (see External links) or use your local institution's consent form provided it clearly states the intended purpose and content of your submission.
-If you do obtain consent please send a copy to [email protected]
+You can download and return a Radiopaedia case upload consent form or use your local institution's consent form provided it clearly states the intended purpose and content of your submission.
+If you do obtain consent please send a copy to [email protected].

 Identifiers are anything that could lead to the images being linked to a particular patient.
 Identifiers include (adapted from the HIPAA guidelines):